engag1ng/Kryptos/README.md

 7. Now you can use KeyPass by running the Shortcut.

 Lincense:
 All rights are reserved to the original publisher of the program.
-You are free to use sections of the code for private and commercial use.
+This lincense overwrites the right to use KeyPass for commercial use but you are allowed to use **sections of the code** for private and commercial use.

 How to contribute:
 If you want to contribute to KeyPass you're always welcome to create a pull request.

+engag1ng